renovatebot/renovate/docs/usage/getting-started/use-cases.md

 Benefits of using Dependency Dashboard Approval:

-- By not raising PRs automatically, it allows you to request updates on-demand when you're ready, and
+- By not raising PRs automatically, it allows you to request updates on-demand when you are ready, and
 - It offers you an alternative to permanently ignoring/disabling certain types of updates, like major updates

 When you use the Dependency Dashboard Approval workflow you have full visibility and control over your updates.